sses7757/Althea/README.md

 ## [`Althea.ExtendBlas`](Althea.ExtendBlas/)
 The custom functions written in C++ to implement extend math operations on both CPU and GPU.

-## TODO
-- Directly use Intel TBB rather than `thrust::par::tbb` in `Althea.ExtendBlas` when CPU routines are to be compiled
-- Add partial Schur vector solver for `Althea.GeneralSolvers.Krylov`
-- Add ODE and PDE solvers for `Althea.GeneralSolvers`
-- Add a sub-project for (random) particle simulation extension
-- Add a more user-friendly frontend
-- Finish unit test of the whole project

 ## How To Use
 ### Basics
 If you are using Linux and the CUDA or MKL is correctly installed (PATH, etc. are correctly configured), then simply import this project and you are good to go.